 When it comes to the somewhat mysterious method of controlling opponents through their ki, or internal energy, Malcolm McRae is considered at the top of the game by some of Australia’s most experienced martial artists.
 These include Kyoshi Bob Jones, former bodyguard and founder of Zen Do Kai and the BJMA – one of the country’s largest martial arts organisations.
 Following on from our story No-Bull Aikido in the February issue of Blitz, here we present a selection of quotes from our interview with Sensei McRae, looking at the philosophies and theories behind the art he calls ‘ki fusion’.

 McRae on ki fusion…

-“[Sensei] David Brown gave me the idea to be able to separate the mind from the body when the attacker comes.
+“[Sensei] David Brown gave me the idea to be able to separate the mind from the body when an attack is coming.
 I fuse my ki with the ki of the person’s attack coming in; I separate their spirit or intention from their physical body.
-Essentially, the further apart you can separate it, the easier it is to deal with the physical being.
+Essentially, the further apart you can separate it, the easier it is to deal with their physical being.
 In the attack itself, we’re leading, because we lead their spirit — their physical body then comes along for the ride.

 “If you’re dealing with a person who’s very strong, there is a cut-off point, of course, but what happens is you can deal with people who are physically stronger a lot more successfully.
 This means it can take me beyond my older age and where I think my physical power would be limited.